Special Requests and Complaints

 Complaint Procedure for Academic and Non-Academic Complaints

 Most requests or concerns are best addressed as near as possible to the source of the concern with the individual involved, if appropriate.
-If the concern is not resolved to the complainant’s satisfaction, if the complainant feels unsure of who to talk with or is uncomfortable, or if the complainant has additional concerns, the Office of the Dean of Student Affairs should be contacted, where the request or complaint policy will be executed.
+If the concern is not resolved to the complainant’s satisfaction, if the complainant feels unsure of who to talk with or is uncomfortable, or if the complainant has additional concerns, the Associate Dean of Students should be contacted to facilitate the request or complaint policy.

-• All requests and complaints received must be in writing using a Request form or a Complaint form.
-Forms are available from the Dean of Student Affairs
+• All requests and complaints received must be in writing using a Request Formor a Complaint Form.
+The Complaint Form is available upon request from the Associate Dean of Students.

-• All requests and complaints are to be filed and discussed with the Dean of Student Affairs.
+• All requests and complaints are to be filed and discussed with the Associate Dean of Students.

 • Any complaint involving medical information will be protected by the College and confidentiality will be maintained.
 Release will not take place without the student’s consent.
 After the complaint has been discussed, an investigation will occur.